-- Reading comprehension listening to and discussing a wide range of poetry - Reading comprehension discussing words and phrases that capture the reader's interest and imagination
+- Reading comprehension listening to and discussing a wide range of poetry - · Reading comprehension discussing words and phrases that capture the reader's interest and imagination

-Show the children the front cover of Courage In a Poem and explain that it is an anthology of poetry.
-Ask the children if they can define the word "anthology" and if they cannot, then use the opportunity to look up the definition together.
+Show the children the front cover of Our Earth Is a Poem and explain that it is an anthology of poetry.
+Ask the children if they can define the word 'anthology' and if they cannot, then use the opportunity to look up the definition together.
 Discuss the similarities and differences between an anthology of poems and a story.
-Encourage the children to consider that the poems are all based around one theme - empowerment.
+Encourage the children to consider that the poems are all based around one theme - nature.